ceph/ceph/doc/mgr/diskprediction.rst

         debug mgr = 20

-With logging set to debug for the manager the plugin will print various logging lines prefixed with *mgr[diskprediction]* for easy filtering.
+With logging set to debug for the manager the plugin will print out logging message with prefix *mgr[diskprediction]* for easy filtering.